Over 200 Million Images Saved. Save Yours By Scanning Them To Digital. Get Started Now!

 Your old photos are in danger--danger of fading away, danger of being forgotten, and danger of being lost or damaged in a natural disaster.
 Photo scanning with ScanCafe can save them, safely and affordably:

-But where our handcrafted quality really shines is in repairing your photos.
+Where our handcrafted quality really shines is in repairing your photos.
 Where other services use a piece of software to guess its way through a batch of your most important memories, our service takes every single photo you send us and has it examined by a highly trained technician with a good eye and a terrific set of hands.

 In short, for our standard level of service, a technician will spend approximately four minutes per image addressing all of the problems above, and then some.
-In our experience scanning millions of photos, this produces oustanding quality almost all of the time, for just pennies per image.
+In our experience scanning millions of photos, this produces outstanding quality almost all of the time, for just pennies per image.
 (Some photos may be so damaged they require our restoration service, but that's relatively rare).